andykuszyk/trekwars/ROADMAP.md

 ## Menu
-- [ ] Add metadata to race cards that displays when they are selected.
+- [x] Add metadata to race cards that displays when they are selected.
-- [ ] Pass race selection through to level screen so that the right enemy is loaded.
+- [x] Pass race selection through to level screen so that the right enemy is
+- [ ] Delegate construction of level environments to the selected race so that each race can build a different environment. loaded.

 ## Enemy races